Experimental design for Partially Observed Markov Decision Processes: Introduction

 \section{Introduction}

 Hidden Markov Models have proven their usefulness across a wide variety of applications.
-In many of these applications, the user or the experimenter will have some way of influencing the transitions of the underlying Markov Chain, as in Markov Decision Processes, and such a process is called a Partially Observed Markov Decision Process (POMDP), see Monahan \cite{POMDP}.
-If we assume that the transition probability matrix is governed by some unknown parameters, an important problem is to understand how the process can be influenced to get data that is most informative about the parameters.
-We can think of this as experimental design for Partially Observed Markov Decision Processes.
+In many of these applications, the user or the experimenter will have some way of influencing the transitions of the underlying Markov Chain, as in Markov Decision Processes, and such a process is called a Partially Observed Markov Decision Process (POMDP), see \cite{POMDP}.
+In this paper we assume that the transition probability matrix is governed by an unknown parameter $\theta$ and we wish to understand how the process can be influenced to obtain that will be most informative about $\theta$.
+We think of this as experimental design for Partially Observed Markov Decision Processes.

-We consider a POMDP $(x_t, y_t, u_t)_{t=0,\ldots, T}$.
-In this setting $x_t$ is an unobserved Markov Chain, where the transition probabilities depend in a parametric way on what control $u_t$ is chosen at time $t$ and an unknown parameter $\theta$.
-The process $y_t$ is observed and depends on which state $x_t$ is in.
+Formally, we consider a POMDP $(x_t, y_t, u_t)_{t=0,\ldots, T}$.
+In this setting $x_t$ is an unobserved Markov Chain, where the transition probabilities depend parametrically on the control $u_t$ that is chosen at time $t$ and an unknown parameter $\theta$. $x_t$ is not directly observable.
+Instead, the process $y_t$ is observed.
+We assume that $y_t$ depends on which state $x_t$ is in but that given $x_t$ the $y_t$'s are independent over time.

 Our goal is to find ways to use the controls $u_t$ to improve parameter estimates of $\theta$.
-Since the maximum likelihood estimates for $\theta$ will be asymptotically efficient, our general strategy will be to use the controls to try to minimize the sample variance of the maximum likelihood estimates of $ \theta$.
-This will be achieved by maximizing a Fisher Information for $\theta$.
+Our general strategy will be to use the controls to try to minimize the sample variance of the maximum likelihood estimates of $\theta$.
+This will be achieved by maximizing an approximation to the Fisher Information for $\theta$.
 The controls are calculated using dynamic programming, a popular maximization algorithm from Markov Decision Processes which outputs an adaptive control policy, i.e. the control chosen at time $t$ is based on observations up to time $t$.

-The first attempt at using dynamic controls to maximize a Fisher Information was by Lin et al. \cite{FOFI} who proposed maximizing the Fisher Information that corresponds to direct observations of the underlying process $x_t$, labeled the Full Information Fisher Information (FOFI), and using a filter to compute $x_t$ if it is not observed directly.
-This paper extends their work by making use of the POMDP structure and proposes maximizing a Fisher Information that is based on the observations $y_t$, labeled the Partial Observation Fisher Information (POFI).
-The control policies based on these two Fisher Informations, FOFI and POFI, are compared, and we illustrate a setting in which the two control policies are quite different.